flaming red poinsettia, the flowering plant for this season of love, joy, and cheer

 A special note: unlike mistletoe and holly, which are highly dangerous plants; poinsettia is not deadly poisonous–but it could still cause an upset stomach if consumed.
 The milky sap from the plant may be harmful to people with allergies and sensitivities.

 ~Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Melinda Tai and Obovate Designs with appropriate and specific direction to the original content.
 Thank you for visiting, I welcome all your comments.♥

-“A smile is worth a thousand words, live happy, felt happily, dye happy”
+“A smile is worth a thousand words, live happy, dye happiest.”